erigontech/erigon/docs/programmers_guide/guide.md

 Our goal here will be to construct an algorithm that can produce the hash of the Patricia Merkle Tree of a sorted sequence of key-value pair, in one simple pass (i.e. without look-aheads and buffering, but with a stack).
-Another goal (perhaps more important) is to be able to split the sequence of key-value pairs into arbitrary chunks of consequitive keys, and reconstruct the root hash from hashes of the invidual chunks (note that a chunk might need to have more than one hash).
+Another goal (perhaps more important) is to be able to split the sequence of key-value pairs into arbitrary chunks of consecutive keys, and reconstruct the root hash from hashes of the individual chunks (note that a chunk might need to have more than one hash).

 Let's say that we would like to split the ordered sequence of 32 key-value pairs into 4 chunks, 8 pairs in each.
 We would then like to compute the hashes (there might be more than one hash per chunk) of each chunk separately.
 After that, we would like